 OTAs may frequently use other systems for their day-to-day needs.
 These may include accounting systems, reporting and analytical tools, BI solutions, etc. A properly built export API can make the process of using them much easier, as soon as it can:

 Last but definitely not least is the level of service and experience an OTA can offer to its customers.
-Modern travellers are very demanding and are only willing to go for top-notch service that “flows like clockwork”.
+Modern travelers are very demanding and are only willing to go for top-notch service that “flows like clockwork”.
 This effect can only be reached by making regular contributions into: